This KOHO review takes a deep dive into the services and products of one of Canada’s fastest growing fintech apps.

 Before you leave, kindly explore our other relevant posts to learn more about the best financial products and services in Canada.

-KOHO Financial Inc is a fintech company based in Toronto that offers low-cost financial solutions to Canadians through high-interest savings accounts, cashback prepaid Visa and credit building solutions.
+KOHO Financial Inc is a fintech company based in Toronto that offers low-cost financial solutions to Canadians through high-interest savings accounts, cashback prepaid Mastercard and credit building solutions.